Razaaq Adoti

 Razaaq Adoti (born 27 June 1973) is a British actor, producer and screenwriter.

 Early life

-Adoti was born in Forest Gate, London of Nigerian descent (Nigerian British).
+Adoti was born in Forest Gate, London of Nigerian descent.
 He landed his first professional screen role on the British television show, Press Gang, playing a police officer.
 After a season with the National Youth Music Theatre (NYMT) winning the Edinburgh Festival Fringe First Award with Aesop, A New Opera and playing the lead Nathan Detroit in Guys and Dolls, Adoti was accepted into the Central School of Speech and Drama, where he studied for three years and earned his degree in acting.